How to Register a Federal Trademark

 Click the “Add Goods/Services button” to begin searching for your trademark class designation(s).
 Using the TEAS Plus application, you can only select from the USPTO’s goods/services descriptions.
 (TEAS Standard allows you to write free form.)
 You can add multiple goods/services.
 If they land in different classes, you’ll have to pay additional class fees.
 If they land in the same class (hooray!) you won’t have to pay extra.

 Once you’ve selected your classes and goods/services, you’ll assign a filing basis for each entry.
-You have two choices: Section 1(a) use in commerce or Section 1(b) intent-to-use.
-(If you’re a foreign applicant, you have other selections to choose from.)
+The most common selections are: Section 1(a) use in commerce or Section 1(b) intent-to-use.
+(If your mark has been or is in the process of being registered with another country’s trademark office, you have other selections to choose from.)
 You can choose different filing bases for each entry of goods/services you’ve provided, though most applicants choose the same basis for each entry.
 If you file under a 1(b) basis, you’ll have additional fees and paperwork to file down the line.

 Specimens are examples that show your mark being used in commerce.
 To upload specimens, click on the hyperlink under each “Assigned Filing Basis” entry.
 From there, you’ll attach and describe specimens, provide website specimen information as applicable, and provide the Date of First Use of Mark Anywhere and Date of First Use of Mark in Commerce.
 You will do this for each entry of 1(a) goods/services you’ve provided.
 (If you select the 1(b) intent-to-use basis for any of your goods/services, you won’t need to upload specimens for those at this time.)